 Whether SEO based or not, researching your target audience is one of the most critical steps in developing a content marketing strategy.

-Before you can create and promote the content, you need to know who you’re even creating it for.
+Before creating and promoting the content, you need to know who you’re even creating it for.

-Think about what product or service you have to offer and who is going to benefit from it.
+Think about your product or service and who will benefit from it.

 Researching your target market and developing an understanding of their specific needs and wants will help you understand which keywords to target.